William Dudley Ward: Political career

 Dudley Ward was returned to Parliament for Southampton in 1906, a seat he held until 1922, and served under H. H. Asquith as Treasurer of the Household from 1909 to 1912.
 During World War I he was a Lieutenant Commander in the Royal Navy Volunteer Reserve, though this may have been a cover for his counter-espionage work for Admiral Sir William Reginald Hall, Director of Naval Intelligence.
 He served under David Lloyd George as Vice-Chamberlain of the Household from 1917 to 1922.
 In 1922 he was admitted to the Privy Council.

+Later life

+After retiring from politics, he divided his time between England and Canada, where he was custodian of Edward, Prince of Wales's Alberta properties, primarily the E.P.
+Ranch, the royal's cattle ranch near Pekisko west of Calgary.
+An old sandstone building on Stephen Avenue where he had his offices is known as the Glanville/Ward Block.